don/BluetoothSerial/README.md

 If you don't need **serial** over Bluetooth, try the [PhoneGap Bluetooth Plugin for Android](https://github.com/phonegap/phonegap-plugins/tree/DEPRECATED/Android/Bluetooth/2.2.0) or perhaps [phonegap-plugin-bluetooth](https://github.com/tanelih/phonegap-bluetooth-plugin).

-If you need generic Bluetooth Low Energy support checkout my [Cordova BLE Plugin](https://github.com/don/cordova-plugin-ble-central).
+If you need generic Bluetooth Low Energy support checkout Don Colemans's [Cordova BLE Plugin](https://github.com/don/cordova-plugin-ble-central).

-If you need BLE for RFduino checkout my [RFduino Plugin](https://github.com/don/cordova-plugin-rfduino).
+If you need BLE for RFduino checkout Don Colemans's [RFduino Plugin](https://github.com/don/cordova-plugin-rfduino).

 ## What format should the Mac Address be in?
 An example a properly formatted mac address is ``AA:BB:CC:DD:EE:FF``